Meghana-m20/LearnHub-Online_Learning_Platform_using_MERN/README.md

-# 📚 Learnhub – Online Learning Platform using MERN
+# 📚 LearnHub: Your Center For Skill Enhancement

 An online learning platform (OLP) that empowers students, teachers, and admins through seamless content delivery, course management, and certification using the MERN stack (MongoDB, Express.js, React.js, Node.js).